Caitlyn Smith: ‘High & Low’ Album Review

 Finally, the album ends with “The Great Pretender,” an uber-relatable ode to dealing with facades and imposter syndrome.
 Here, Smith is at her finest, shining through as a folksy songwriter and storyteller in the vein of a mastermind like Brandi Carlile.
 “Nobody knows I’m crying in a bathroom stall // And I’m living in a house of cards about to fall,” She emotes.
 “But I make them believe that I’ve never been better // I am the great pretender”

 On High & Low, Caitlyn Smith takes listeners on a journey through the highs and lows of life in a way that’s equal parts heartbreaking, beautiful, and heartbreakingly beautiful.

 - Dreamin’s Free

 - Maybe in Another Life

 - Writing Songs and Raising Babies

 - I Don’t Like The World Without You

-Fans can join our Weekly Round-Up e-newsletter here, for the latest in country music and more news and announcements about future Caitlyn Smith releases.
+Fans can join our Weekly Round-Up e-newsletter here, for the latest in country music and more news about upcoming Caitlyn Smith announcements and releases.

-High is now available everywhere you buy or stream music.
-Take a listen below and check out more new recently released music here on our ‘New Country Music’ playlist.
+High & Low is available everywhere you buy or stream music.
+Take a listen below and check out more new recently released tunes on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.